Thomas Coopman

 Insight

-EventStorming is a very popular modelling technique that was first introduced by Alberto Brandolini.
-At Aardling we use a somewhat different approach than the “Brandolini” style of EventStorming.
-Let me show you our style and why we prefer to use it.
+EventStorming is a very popular modelling technique first introduced by Alberto Brandolini.
+At Aardling, we use a somewhat different approach to the “Brandolini” style of EventStorming.
+Let me explain our style and why we prefer to use it.

-This blog is not a tutorial, but rather a quick explanation of how we practice EventStorming.
+This blog is not a tutorial, but rather an explanation of how we practice EventStorming.
 Watch our modelling video series for a more in-depth look at how we model.

 💡 Tip: Whiteboard tools, like Miro or Lucid, allow you to use a stack of sticky notes, making it easier for participants to add new ones.

-👉 a domain event: something that’s relevant to the domain, expressed in the past tense.
-Examples are "Invoice Was Paid", "Subscription Renewed".
+👉 A domain event is something relevant to the domain, expressed in the past tense.
 Events represent facts, things that have happened.
+For example, "Invoice Was Paid", "Subscription Renewed".

-When we start modelling we often start by just using events to represent the problem space and use cases.
+When we start modelling, we use events to represent the problem space.
 Once we are in a workshop with domain experts, we visualise the events to tell a coherent story.
-This process starts with uncertainty and chaos and evolves until we have built a rich, shared understanding of the problem space.
-That is to say, we are not making decisions about a solution yet, we’re still focused on the problems.
+Modelling always begins with lots of uncertainty.
+Stick with the process, and what will soon emerge is a rich, shared understanding of the problem space.

 Once we’re happy with what we’ve learned and want to explore it further, we add commands and constraints.